tejasbubane/dotemacs/README.md

 It also uses [quelpa](https://github.com/quelpa/quelpa) for packages that are not available on melpa, to get them from github.

+Used and tested on the latest version of emacs.

 # Update packages